Hungary · CocoVolare

 Do I need a visa to enter Hungary?

 Travellers from Colombia, Mexico, Argentina and most of South America do not need a tourist visa for Hungary for stays of up to 90 days.
-From 2025 the ETIAS electronic travel authorisation is required — applied for online for around seven euros and approved within minutes.
-It is not a visa; it is a prior authorisation.
+From 2025 the ETIAS electronic travel authorisation is required · applied for online for around seven euros and approved within minutes.
+It is a prior authorisation, a different procedure from a visa.
 Your passport must have at least six months of validity remaining from the date of departure from the Schengen area.

 What is the best time to visit Hungary?